htrc/torchlite-documentation/index.md

 ---
 # About TORCHLITE

-This page will describe in general details what the TORCHLITE dashboard is and its purpose.
+This page will describe in general what the TORCHLITE dashboard is and its purpose.

 ## What does TORCHLITE mean?
 TORCHLITE is an acronym that stands for Tools for Open Research and Computation with HathiTrust: Leveraging Intelligent Text Extraction.

+There are three important pieces of this project to note:
+* the TORCHLITE visualization dashboard (shown in the image below, and the primary feature of this documentation)
+* the Extracted Features (EF) dataset
+* the EF API

 <img src="images/dashboard.png" alt="home page of TORCHLITE dashboard" width="600"/>